Reșița: Buses

-Reșița's bus fleet was to be upgraded sometime during 2009.
+Reșița's bus fleet was to be upgraded sometime during 2009, and after in 2017 when the Resita municipality took over the management of public transport.

 Trams

-A tram system, consisting of two lines, operated between 1988 and 2011 and is being restored.
+A tram system, consisting of two lines, operated between 1988 and 2011 and then needed to be restored.
 The 2 tram lines were the Renk–Muncitoresc line (0), and the Renk–Stavila line (DP) which was basically an expansion of the Renk-Muncitoresc line, but there were only 3 trams on this line.
 The tram fleet consisted of about 28 trams.
 The last trams were GT8 and N models imported from Germany (Dortmund and Frankfurt), and completely replaced the former pre-89 trams in 2002.
 In 2008, the new mayor announced his intention to decommission all trams and replace them with modern buses complying with EU standards.

 Reintroduction of trams was announced in 2016 and the modernization and expansion of the tram system began in 2019.
-The first phase involves 3.7 km double-track route with seven stops and a depot, the second phase will extend the system by 9.3 km and nine stops.
-In spring 2021, reopening was planned for December 2022, but was subsequently delayed, and as of October 2022 the completion of construction is forecast for December 2023, with reopening in 2024.

 In 2017 it was announced that a new company, called Transport Urban Reșița (TUR), was created to manage the public transport in Reșița.
+In spring 2021, reopening was planned for December 2022, but was subsequently delayed.
+On December 20, 2024, tram services resumed in Reșița after a 13-year pause.
+The project, funded by the European Union, aimed to modernize public transport and improve urban mobility through a new tram line and updated infrastructure.

+The revamped tram service operates along a 9 km route from Kaufland in the north to Reșița-Montana in the southeast.
+Although some sections of the original line remain closed, the new route offers a 30-minute end-to-end journey with trams running every 8 minutes during rush hours.

+The infrastructure upgrade features modern tracks and energy-efficient power systems, improving the reliability of tram operations.
+Pedestrian and cycling paths built alongside the line support multimodal transport and reflect current urban mobility priorities.

 Trains

 Road transport

-Reșița features a main 4 lane road that connects the neighbourhood Stavila to the neighbourhood of Calnic.
+Reșița features a main 4 lane road that connects the neighbourhood Stavila to the neighbourhood of Câlnic.
 This main road passes through almost all important neighbourhoods in Reșița.
 The rest of the neighbourhoods in Reșița are accessible via 2 lane secondary roads or single-lane roads.
 Roads of Reșița are usually well maintained, especially the main road, but there are occasional pot-holes on secondary roads.
 The road signs are usually well placed and well maintained, and traffic is usually friendly and traffic jams are a myth.
 Accidents are very rare and almost never lethal.
-Externally Reșița is connected by national roads to Caransebeș (Continued to Bucharest) and respectively Timișoara.
-There are also 3 county roads connecting Reșița to Oravița, Năidaș and respectively Anina.
+Externally Reșița is connected by national roads to Caransebeș (continued to Bucharest) and to Timișoara.
+There are also 3 county roads connecting Reșița to Oravița, Naidăș, and Anina.